ember-learn/deprecation-app/content/ember/v7/deprecate-mixins.md

 since: 7.4.0
 ---

 `Mixin` from `@ember/object/mixin` is deprecated.
-This includes defining mixins with `Mixin.create()` and applying them with `.extend(SomeMixin)` or `.reopen(SomeMixin)`.
 Mixins are part of the legacy `EmberObject` class system and do not work with native class syntax.

-The framework-provided mixins, such as `Observable`, `Enumerable`, and `PromiseProxyMixin`, are deprecated as well.
-Each has its own deprecation guide.

 If your code still uses classic class syntax, convert it to native classes first, for example with the [ember-native-class-codemod](https://github.com/ember-codemods/ember-native-class-codemod).
 Then remove the mixins using one of the patterns below.